-Here you can find some of the resources from our events.
-Some of the resources will require a password as these are from private events which required registration and payment.
+Some resources will require a password as these are from private events which required registration and payment, or are being used in ongoing research trials.

 Conference on Transdiagnostic approaches to Mental health challenges.